Altinity/clickhouse-grafana/README.md

-Here you have to set database, table, WHERE-condition (if needed), Date:Col ([EventDate](https://clickhouse.yandex/reference_en.html#Date) column required for [MergeTree](https://clickhouse.yandex/reference_en.html#MergeTree) engine), DateTime:Col ([DateTime](https://clickhouse.yandex/reference_en.html#DateTime) column is required only for our needs), selected columns.
+Here you have to set database, table, WHERE-condition (if needed), Date:Col ([EventDate](https://clickhouse.yandex/reference_en.html#Date) column required for [MergeTree](https://clickhouse.yandex/reference_en.html#MergeTree) engine), DateTime:Col ([DateTime](https://clickhouse.yandex/reference_en.html#DateTime) column is required for macros and functions), selected columns.

 *// DateTime:Col is required for our time-based macros and funcs, because all analytics is based on these values*